McHenry High School

 McHenry Community High School (MCHS) is a four-year public high school located in McHenry, Illinois, a far northwestern suburb of Chicago, Illinois.
 It is part of McHenry Community High School District 156, which operates two separate campuses: the Freshman Campus and the Upper Campus.
 The Freshman Campus, established in 1924, currently enrolls 9th-grade students.
 The Upper Campus, established in 1968, enrolls 10th through 12th-grade students.
 The high school serves students from McHenry, Wonder Lake, Bull Valley, Holiday Hills, McCullom Lake, and Lakemoor.
-Since 2021, Jeff Prickett, Ed.D., has been the principal of both campuses.
+Since 2025, Greg Eiserman, has been the principal of both campuses.
 The school's colors are orange and black, and its mascot, Leonidas the Warrior, represents the school's Warrior identity.

 History

 Initially established as McHenry Community High School in 1924, the Freshman Campus opened its doors for the 1923–1924 school year, marking the first campus for McHenry Community High School District 156.
 This campus housed 9th through 12th grade students from 1924 until 1968.